-RDD framework We estimate the causal impact of runoff qualification on future electoral outcomes using a complementary RDD.
-Our running variable is the margin of qualification, defined in two different ways to account for the fact that two different types of candidates qualify for the second round, as indicated in Section 2.1: the two candidates who received the most votes in the first round, and any other candidate who passed a certain threshold of votes.
+RDD framework We estimate the causal impact of runoff qualification on future electoral outcomes (i.e., over the next electoral cycle) using a complementary RDD.
+Our running variable is the margin of qualification, defined in two different ways to account for the fact that two different types of candidates qualify for the second round, as indicated in Section 2.1: the two candidates who received the most votes in the first round, and any other candidate who passed the qualification threshold of votes.